Is Netflix about to buy Roku?

 Normally employees would be able to freely sell any of their stock right now, but Roku has halted this ability.

-Such actions are normally reserved for when a company is about to release details that could have a big impact on its stock prices so as to avoid insider trading – a practice where employees with private information buy or sell their stock right before an announcement and profit unfairly.
+Such actions are normally reserved for when a company is about to release details that could have a big impact on its stock price and to avoid insider trading – a practice where employees with private information buy or sell their stock right before an announcement and profit unfairly.

 Why would Netflix buy Roku?